tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 - You can see above that `module.exports` is an object literal:
     - `entry` contains an array of all of the JS files we wish to compile
-    - `output` os the name of the single file we will compile to
+    - `output` is the name of the single file we will compile to

 **7) Modify *package.json***